pingcap/docs/grafana-tikv-dashboard.md

 ## Scheduler

-- Scheduler stage total：The total number of commands at each stage.
+- Scheduler stage total：The number of commands at each stage per second.
 There should not be lots of errors in a short time.
 - Scheduler writing bytes：The total bytes of writing bytes per TiKV instance
 - Scheduler priority commands：The count of different priority commands
 - Scheduler pending commands：The count of pending commands per TiKV instance